matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 {{< /note >}}

 ### Creating a middleware component
-Tyk injects a `TykJS` namespace into the JSVM, this namespace can be used to initialise a new middleware component.
+Tyk injects a `TykJS` namespace into the JSVM, which can be used to initialise a new middleware component.
 The JS for each middleware component should be in its own `*.js` file.

 You create a middleware object by calling the `TykJS.TykMiddleware.NewMiddleware({})` constructor with an empty object and then initialising it with your function using the `NewProcessRequest()` closure syntax.
 This is where you expose the [external data objects]({{< ref "plugins/supported-languages/javascript-middleware/middleware-scripting-guide#accessing-external-and-dynamic-data" >}}) to your custom function.